g-verikios/Lead-Scoring/README.md

 For the bare minumus to run this code you will need:
 - pipenv that is used for python package management, you can install it in your terminal with `pip install pipenv`
-- To be able to utilize the environment you need to open up a terminal in this repo folder and type: `pipenv shell` to activate the virtual environment.
+- To be able to utilize the environment you need to open up a terminal in this repo folder and type: `pipenv shell` to activate the virtual environment and install the dependencies described in the pipfiles.
 - Docker set up for your system (if you do not have it already you can check the guide above for installing docker)
 - A wsl distro if you are on windows (again you can find details in the above guide) or simply be on ubuntu.